box/box-python-sdk/docs/retention_policy.md

 Get Retention Policy Assignments
 --------------------------------

-Calling `retention_policy.assigments()` will return all retention policy assignments for the enterprise.
+Calling `retention_policy.assigments(assignment_type=None, limit=None, marker=None, fields=None)` will return all retention policy assignments for the enterprise.
 It is possible to specify maximum number of items per single reponse with
 `retention_policy.assignments(limit=10)`.

 ```python